MisaOgura/MRNet/README.md

 # MRNet

-Code implementation of the paper [Deep-learning-assisted diagnosis for knee magnetic resonance imaging: Development and retrospective validation of MRNet](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002699), the [Stanford ML Group](https://stanfordmlgroup.github.io/).
+PyTorch implementation of the paper [Deep-learning-assisted diagnosis for knee magnetic resonance imaging: Development and retrospective validation of MRNet](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002699), published by the [Stanford ML Group](https://stanfordmlgroup.github.io/).

 It is developed for participating in the [MRNet Competition](https://stanfordmlgroup.github.io/competitions/mrnet/).
 For more info, see [Background](#background) section.

 ## TL;DR - Quickstart

-The code is developed primarily with:

-- `Python 3.6.8`
-- `PyTorch 1.1.0`
-- `torchvision 0.3.0`
-- `scikit-learn 0.21.2`

-### 1. Clone the repo
+### 0. Clone the repo

 ```terminal
 $ git clone git@github.com:MisaOgura/MRNet.git